soilwise-he/metadata-augmentation/README.md

 Repository relates mainly to task 2.3

->  AI and ML for data findability and accessibility, M7-M46 (ISRIC, EV ILVO, WU, CREA, WE): AI and
+>  AI and ML for data findability and accessibility, M7-M46 (ISRIC, EV ILVO, WU, CREA, WE)
+>
->  ML techniques will be used to [analyze (meta)data gaps](#9) and to [complete/update metadata from available resources](#10)
+>  AI and ML techniques will be used to [analyze (meta)data gaps](https://github.com/soilwise-he/metadata-augmentation/issues/9) and to [complete/update metadata from available resources](https://github.com/soilwise-he/metadata-augmentation/issues/10)
->  to [automatize the metadata adoption process](#11) and limit the amount of human effort.
+>  to [automatize the metadata adoption process](https://github.com/soilwise-he/metadata-augmentation/issues/11) and limit the amount of human effort.
 SIEUSOIL/FAO and INSPIRE
->  [ontologies will be used as a basis for semantics-related tasks](#13).
+>  [ontologies will be used as a basis for semantics-related tasks](https://github.com/soilwise-he/metadata-augmentation/issues/13).
 AI- and ML-based linking and indexing based on
->  [thesauri and gazetteers](12) will enhance the state-of-the-art cataloguing and findability tools to support stakeholders in
+>  [thesauri and gazetteers](https://github.com/soilwise-he/metadata-augmentation/issues/12) will enhance the state-of-the-art cataloguing and findability tools to support stakeholders in
 >  obtaining the most relevant results.
-As such, we will provide [precise and personalized answers](#14) that [users can act
+As such, we will provide [precise and personalized answers](https://github.com/soilwise-he/metadata-augmentation/issues/14) that [users can act
->  on immediately](#15).
+>  on immediately](https://github.com/soilwise-he/metadata-augmentation/issues/15).
 AI and ML semantic inference will also be used to [check the persistency and consistency of data
->  asset identification](#16) across multiple resources.
-[Outcome: D3.1]
+>  asset identification](https://github.com/soilwise-he/metadata-augmentation/issues/16) across multiple resources.
+[Outcome: D3.1](docs/D3.1/index.md)

 Use scripting/nlp/llm on a resource to augment metadata statements about a resource.